The Vermont Statutes Online

 Subchapter 011 : MISCELLANEOUS RULES(Cite as: 23 V.S.A. § 1134b)

 § 1134b.
-Using tobacco or marijuana in a motor vehicle with child present
+Using tobacco or cannabis in a motor vehicle with child present

 (a) A person shall not possess a lighted tobacco product or use a tobacco substitute as defined in 7 V.S.A. § 1001 in a motor vehicle that is occupied by a child required to be properly restrained in a federally approved child passenger restraining system pursuant to subdivision 1258(a)(1) or (2) of this title.

-(b) A person shall not use marijuana as defined in 18 V.S.A. § 4201 in a motor vehicle that is occupied by a child under 18 years of age.
+(b) A person shall not use cannabis as defined in 18 V.S.A. § 4201 in a motor vehicle that is occupied by a child under 18 years of age.

 (c)(1) A person who violates subsection (a) of this section shall be subject to a civil penalty of not more than $100.00 and no points shall be assessed.